sn4k3/UVtools/Documentation/osla.md

 **Note:** Printer only continue to execute the next gcode command after the image is displayed/buffered.
 When using a sencond board to display the image, it must send a OK back in order to resume the gcode execution.
+But a custom flag or M code command should exist to buffer the image in the background, eg: M6055.

 ## Software data adquisiton

 For slicers and other programs, data and per layer settings should be parsed from gcode.
+For example, take UVtools [GCodeBuilder.cs](https://github.com/sn4k3/UVtools/blob/master/UVtools.Core/GCode/GCodeBuilder.cs) as example and search for `ParseLayersFromGCode` method

 ## In file optimizations

 1. When generating the file, layers that share the same image data, may reuse that data instead of duplicate the image.
 This allow to spare a good amount of data when file contains multiple layers that share same image over and over, for example, functional parts.
 See example on file sample bellow at `[Layer 3]`.
 While this is optional and either way it must be valid to print, is highly recommended to hash the layers.

 ## Image data type